wildchild777/Extendible-Bioinformatics-Software/diary.md

 Looked at different biological sets to use and their respective clustering that can be used - going to use gse10072 for the first biological dataset - and implement k means clustering on it.

+12th

+Tried to find datasets that i could use - but ended up starting from the ground up and reading a bit of lit before i start my project, there are a lot of things that i dont understand that i hope i can once i am through with the lit - plug in system, datasets for bioinformatics, software engineering principles.

+I started reading building bioinformatics solution to understand how the data is stored and their relevant metadata, this book teaches us how a bioinformatics software is created from scratch - hopefully when i am through with the relevant chappters i can have more confidence.